-I’ve attached my affiliate link below for your convenience.
-If you purchase from this affiliate link I will make a small commission, but not to worry, your price will never be affected by it.
+Disclosure: this post contains affiliate links.
+If you purchase from these affiliate links I will make a small commission, but not to worry, your price will never be affected by it.

-Let me share another picture and see if you can figure out where I’m going with this DIY wall planter idea.
+Let me share another picture and see if you can figure out where I’m going with these DIY wall planters.

 Wall planters are so efficient because they don’t take up space on the floor or the countertop.
 And who doesn’t love a nice piece of decor to look at on your wall?

 You’ve probably figured out that I’m going to use the plumbing pieces as the base for the wall planters.
 They were the perfect size to fit under the pictures in my entryway.
 Let me share my entryway with the “bare spot.”